jackboberg/spife/docs/getting-started.md

 passes those parameters through a querystring parser — to turn, for example, '%40' into '@'.
 Finally, it validates the substring using the validator attached to the parameter.
 If all of these steps pass for all parameters AND the request method matches, the route is matched.
-Knork will take that match and call the associated view.
+Spife will take that match and call the associated view.

 [Table of Contents ⏎](#books-table-of-contents)